Everything Is Love: Commercial performance

 Everything is Love debuted at number two on the US Billboard 200 chart, earning 123,000 album-equivalent units, (including 70,000 copies as pure album sales) in its first week.
 The album debuted on the chart after less than six full days of activity on Tidal, and four days of activity on all other digital retailers and streaming services.
 In its second week, the album dropped to number four on the chart, earning an additional 59,000 units.
 In its third week, the album dropped to number eight on the chart, earning 33,000 more units.
 In its fourth week, the album remained at number eight on the chart, earning 29,000 units.
-In 2018, Everything is Love was ranked as the 70th most popular album of the year on the Billboard 200.
+In 2018, Everything is Love was ranked as the 70th-best-performing album of the year on the Billboard 200.
 On January 14, 2019, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.

-Impact

-The album's track "Nice" was interpolated in Brazilian singer Ludmilla's 2023 single "Sou Má".